Durham, NC · Student-Led · 2026

 Learn.
 Understand.
 Act.

 Education is at the heart of what we do.
 We want every student in Durham to understand why the environment matters—and what they can do about it.
+Here are our education foci:

 Topic 01